binfalc/JavaShortChallenges/README.md

 # Java Practice exercises
-My path to Java training.
-This content shows the main challenges proposed by CodeGym platform in the training path for Java learning.
+The main challenges proposed by CodeGym platform in the training path for Java learning.

 # Content